scubism/OrangeWinRT/README.md

 OrangeWinRT
 ===========

-OrangeWinRT is a collection of C#/XAML modules for WinRT/Windows Store Applications.
+OrangeWinRT is a utility C#/XAML library for WinRT/Windows Store Applications.

 ## Custom Controls